Nikolas-Charalambidis/conference-talks/spring-one.md

 ## [Spring Security 5.5 From Taxi to Takeoff](https://springone.io/2021/sessions/spring-security-5-5)
-> "Spring Security integrates the Spring Native for all of its authentication mechanism and all of its authorization models"
+> "Spring Security integrates the Spring Native for all of its authentication mechanism and all of its authorization models."
 - Length 51:05, watched on 2021-09-08 #spring #security
 - Josh Cummings as Software Engineer, VMware
 - Marcus Da Coregio as Software Engineer, VMware
 - Steve Riesenberg as Software Engineer, VMware